CaoyiXue/EE541_project/README.md

 ### Before training
 1. Make sure you have installed requests, zipfile, shutil, os and open the terminal.
 Then, Run [DownloadData.py](DownloadData.py)```python3 DownloadData.py``` under the same directory with code.
 Wait for a few minutes until seeing ```Downloading Completed```\
 Or Download data from [Google Drive](https://drive.google.com/file/d/1ibZYZ-O-CFdvlzZwS59jkxJih3juBrHL/view?usp=sharing), roughly 1.5GB\
-The structure for this folder is
+The structure for this data folder is
 <p align="center"><img src="images/data_folder.png" alt="data_folder" width="400" /></p>

 We run our code on GoogleColab.
 If you don't use colab, you can skip these code in the beginning.